kaw393939/metavis/Sprints/24a_upgraded_sensors/PLAN.md

 Treat FaceParts/Teeth as a flagship capability:
 - Teeth mask must be spatially consistent and non-flickering.
 - Whitening FX must be provably local (no skin bleed) via ROI isolation + contract tests.

+Note (current implementation): A landmarks-first FaceParts foundation exists today (mouth/eye ROI masks + `mouthRectTopLeft`) and whitening is implemented as an ROI-local imaging pass.
+Dense semantic teeth segmentation remains pending until a face-parsing model is bundled and wired.

 ### 4. Stability Policy (The "Anti-Flicker")
 - **Logic:** Implement the "Keyframe -> Track -> Warp" state machine in `MaskDevice`.